chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/For-Alex/Wallowing in Despair.md

 > My efforts to help with PureScript API documentation are going too slowly to maintain my enthusiasm.
 But you don't have time/devotion to make things go faster.

-- Enthusiasm in contributing docs falters when there's not "victory" with that PR getting merged.
+- The author believes that enthusiasm in contributing to docs lowers when it takes a long time to make a contribution (without getting a reward, like a merged PR?).

 > So let's change the process for the lens repo.
 > 1. We (mostly you) collect people who are willing to watch the repo and review my changes.